tajmilur-rahman/toggle-smells/README.md

 2. Access the downloaded file using: path/to/togglesmell_detector_installer

+3. File path inside every .py file must be changed with your local file path and read using glob and os libraries.

 ### Toggle variable Extraction:
 * Toggle variables inside config files are declared with the format starting with letter 'k' as you can see: